How does this company make money?

 Who depends on this company?

-Chinese hospital pharmacy networks would face drug shortage risks for specific therapeutic categories if production halted.
-Pharmaceutical distributors in Southeast Asian export markets would lose supply of China-manufactured generic formulations.
-Domestic retail pharmacy chains would experience inventory gaps in over-the-counter medications produced at these facilities.
+Chinese hospital pharmacy networks rely on this facility for specific drug categories — if production stopped, those hospitals would face shortages with no quick replacement.
+Pharmaceutical distributors in Southeast Asian export markets would lose their supply of China-manufactured generic drugs.
+Domestic retail pharmacy chains would see gaps on shelves for the over-the-counter medications this facility produces.

 How does this company scale?